laurence-myers/tcat/README.md

 Run TSC, specifying "tsconfig-tcat.json" for your project file.

-If "template.html" refers to anything you haven't explicitly specified in the file "template.html.ts", the TypeScript compiler will fail.
+If "template.html" refers to anything you haven't explicitly specified in the file "template.html.ts", the TypeScript compiler will fail to compile "template.html.typeview.ts".

 ## TODO

 - Warn on unrecognised HTML elements or attributes, since this could indicate a directive that should be type checked.
-- Support for multi-element directives, like `ng-repeat-start`.
 - Support for multiple directives per tag/attribute.
 - Support normalised element/attribute names, e.g. `ng-bind`, `ng:bind`, `ng_bind`, `data-ng-bind`, and `x-ng-bind`
 should all normalise to `ngBind`.